yichen1yu/Cross-organization-sharing/ai-documentation/components/layout/README.md

 This section covers PatternFly layout components and page structure patterns for building consistent application layouts.

+> **Note:** For up-to-date code examples, this documentation now links directly to the official PatternFly documentation and the PatternFly React GitHub repository.
+Inline code has been replaced with links to ensure you always see the latest patterns and best practices. **All layout examples should use PatternFly React layout components (e.g., Grid, GridItem, Flex, FlexItem) instead of divs with utility classes.**

 ## Introduction

 PatternFly layout components provide the foundation for structuring application pages and organizing content.
 These components ensure consistent spacing, responsive behavior, and proper semantic structure across your application.